The Museum of Measurement and Time

-Museum funds are not available to purchase items; therefore, your donations and loans are encouraged.
-If you have any items which you feel will improve the museum's effort to display our past and keep it's history alive; you are encouraged to offer it's service.
+Museum funds are not available to purchase items; donations and loans are encouraged.
+If you have any items which you feel will improve the museum's effort to report and indicate the history of our progress; you are encouraged to donate it for our collection.

 Any item(s) considered to provide a link to the goals of the museum will be considered.
 Item(s) are subject to acceptance by the museum Board of Directors.
 Please contact the museum should you have item(s) which represent the period 1700-2000.
 Assist the museum achieve it's mission to honor the workmanship from this period of time.